 Cryptography, which includes steganography, is a particular interest of mine.
-While nowadays most of the introductory codes are useful for understanding fundamentals, the mathematics involved for modern cryptography lend it more towards advanced courses and specialists.
+While nowadays most of the introductory codes are useful for understanding fundamentals, the mathematics involved in modern cryptography lend it more towards advanced courses and specialists.

-I didn’t think it was worthwhile going into the Caesar Cipher, or mechanics of the Enigma code, in this article, but there steganography is still very relevant today and is the hardest form of cryptography to computationally detect and crack.
+I didn’t think it was worthwhile going into the Caesar Cipher, or mechanics of the Enigma code, in this article, but their steganography is still very relevant today and is the hardest form of cryptography to computationally detect and crack.

 What is steganography?

 Cryptography derives from kryptos (hidden, or secret) and graphein (writing).
 It includes a whole host of techniques, and one which standards out is steganography which comes from steganos, or covered.
 What makes steganography unique is that it is a technique of making information hard to find, not hard to read once found.
 There’s a common phrase in cyber security – ‘security by obscurity is no security at all’, and the concept goes back to 1851.
 Steganography challenges that idea by providing security only through obscurity.

 Steganography is not so much a single technique, as a family of them, with new ones being added all the time.
 All of the techniques share one core concept, trying to hide a message.
 I’ve heard compelling arguments that Renaissance artists using symbolism in their works were practicing a form of steganography, and ideas like the language of flowers go back centuries.
 When children draw stick figures using semaphore as secret messages to each other, they are practicing steganography.